- What are the requirements for naturalization?

 Q: How am I tested on my knowledge of the fundamentals of U.S. government and history?

-A: The applicant is given a multiple-choice test that tests the applicant's knowledge of the fundamentals of U.S. government and history.
+A: The applicant is given a multiple-choice test that examines the applicant's knowledge of the fundamentals of U.S. government and history.
 The test questions are picked randomly from 100 questions.
 Please click here for the Test Questions & Answers.

 A: Yes.
 Those who have a disability impairing their ability to satisfy this requirement are exempt.
 Those who are exempt for the English proficiency requirement can be given an exam in modified form and in the language of their choice.